I Don't Want to Be Born

-I Don't Want to Be Born is a 1975 British supernatural horror film directed by Peter Sasdy and starring Joan Collins, Ralph Bates, Eileen Atkins, Donald Pleasence, Hilary Mason, and Caroline Munro.
+I Don't Want to Be Born (U.S. titles: The Devil Within Her, The Monster and Sharon's Baby) is a 1975 British supernatural horror film directed by Peter Sasdy and starring Joan Collins, Ralph Bates, Eileen Atkins, Donald Pleasence, Hilary Mason, and Caroline Munro.
 It was written by Stanley Price.
 Its plot follows a woman who, after being cursed, gives birth to an infant son who appears to be demonically possessed.

-The film was released in the United States under the alternate title The Devil Within Her, as well as The Monster and Sharon's Baby.